Subzi Mandi railway station

-Subzi Mandi railway station in Delhi in India is also walking distance from Delhi Metro's Pratap Nagar metro station.
+Subzi Mandi railway station (station code: SZM) is a railway station located in the Gulabi Bagh area of Delhi's Central Delhi district.
+It is maintained by Northern Railways and has been ranked NSG-5 as per the categorization of Indian Railway stations by commercial importance.

 History

 In 1880, the Subzi Mandi station was constructed on the East Indian Railway's Delhi-Amritsar-Lahore line.

 In 2025-26, Sabzi Mandi station underwent ₹27 crore redevelopment including new station building, new platforms, renovated waiting hall and toilets, new escalators and lifts, additional cafeteria, and "One Station, One Product" stalls.

+Connections

+Metro

+The railway station is located at a walking distance from Delhi Metro's Pratap Nagar metro station.